Dispute resolution in Chile

 López Escobar del Río

 López Escobar del Río 'has brilliant lawyers who have a unique and very clear perception and handling of every case'.
 The firm was founded in 2017 and specialises in highly-complex proceedings before ordinary, special and arbitral courts and the administrative authorities.
 The practice regularly advises on disputes involving telecoms, finance and banking, retail, electricity, mining and infrastructure, among other areas; and active clients include Minera Escondida, Anglo American Sur and Constructora Pérez y Gómez.
 Headline matters saw Julián López lead the criminal defence of Carlos Alberto Délano and Carlos Eugenio Lavín, and Empresas Penta, in an investigation into alleged tax crimes and bribery.
 Focused on criminal, contentious administrative and constitutional cases, José Ignacio Escobar'can handle the most complex trials without ever losing his vision, and knows how to win'.
-Name partner Jorge Del Río and Felipe Leiva are also key contacts; both undertake arbitration, civil and commerical litigation and contentious administrative disputes.
-Senior associate Andrés Fuchs' practice combines litigation and competition work.
+Name partner Jorge Del Río and Felipe Leiva are also key contacts; both undertake arbitration, civil and commercial litigation and contentious administrative disputes.

 Ortúzar, Vergara & Boetsch Abogados